stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 ### 3.4 Executing investigation Playbook.

-Now that we have built all of our our Playbook to Investigate this issue, lets test our traffic high traffic simulation is running, to see what our we'll discover.
+Now that you have built all of our our Playbook to Investigate this issue, you will now execute the playbook to discover the result of the investigation.

   1. Go to the Output section of the deployed cloudformation stack `walab-ops-sample-application`, and take note of below output values.